andrewbo29/mtm-meta-learning-sa/README.md

 ```

 ## Usage
 To reproduce the results on benchmarks described in our article, use the following scripts.
-To vary types of the experiments, change the parameters of the scripts responsible for shot and way (e.g. 1-shot 5-way or 5-shot 2-way).
+To vary types of the experiments, change the parameters of the scripts responsible for benchmark dataset, shot and way (e.g. miniImageNet 1-shot 5-way or CIFAR-FS 5-shot 2-way).

 ### MAML
 Multi-task modification (MTM) for Model-Agnostic Meta-Learning (MAML) ([Finn et al., 2017](https://arxiv.org/abs/1703.03400)).